 - If literacy a goal at your school?
 See if you can use literacy money to buy books.

-- Do not forget, propose your idea to your administration and see if they can find money somewhere to support you.
+- Do not forget, propose your idea to your administration and see if they can find the money somewhere to support you.

 - Finally, does your school have a book fair?
-See if you can use the points earned to get book in Spanish.
+See if you can use the points earned to get books in Spanish.
 Or take advantage of the Spring buy one get one free fair to get the most bang for your buck.

 Where can I get books?

-I have personally found that the best books for my classroom library are comprehension based readers made for language learners.
+I have personally found that the best books for my classroom library are comprehension-based readers made for language learners.
 I also like current comprehensible Mundo en tus manos – news stories.
 Unless you are teaching heritage learners, these novelas are what are going to help make your students feel successful.
-They contain glossaries to help students when free reading and are written with a manageable amount of high frequency words with many cognates.
+They contain glossaries to help students when free reading and are written with a manageable amount of high-frequency words with many cognates.
 There are a few bigger publishers, but also independent books seem to keep popping up, which is awesome.
 I personally buy ALL THE NEW READERS.
 Here is where I shop: